ogupte/trope/README.md

 triangle instanceof Shape; // true triangle.getSides(); // 3
 ```
-`Shape` can be wrapped with Trope and immediately treated as any other Trope to create a `Shape` object. `instanceof` still works since `Shape.prototype` is actually part of `triangle`'s prototype chain.
+`Shape` can be wrapped with Trope and immediately treated as any other Trope to create a `Shape` object. `instanceof` still works since `Shape.prototype` is part of `triangle`'s prototype chain.
 ```javascript
 var triangle = Trope(Shape).create(3);
 triangle instanceof Shape; // true